Where did Cree people come from?

 The Cree probably started out as part of the Athabascan crew.
 When other Native people spread out south and east, the Athabascans, or Dene, stayed up north.

-They were related to the Algonquin, who had moved even further east.
+They were related to the Algonquin, who were also Athabascans.
+The Algonquin had moved even further east.
 Many other people who lived near them also learned Cree as a second language, because lots of people used the Cree language as a common language for trading.

 Unlike their neighbors the Cheyenne, who spoke a related language, Cree people were not farmers.
 They didn’t need to be farmers, when the shores of the Great Lakes gave them plenty to eat anytime.

 Learn by doing: cook and eat some wild rice (you can get it at the store)